owendswang/Download-Weibo-Images-Videos/README.md

 - Customize download files' name
 - Support on 's.weibo.com'
 - Display download progress and queue at the bottom left corner of the page
-- Support packing all download files as a ZIP file.
+- Support packing all download files as a ZIP file

 ## Screenshot:
 ![1.jpg](res/1.JPG?raw=true)